 That’s right, over 27% of users are now currently using Ad Blockers.
 And that number is still increasing Year Over Year (YoY), meaning that the bar is continuously rising on how relevant and high quality and informative your ads need to be to make it by the scrutinizing eye of today’s digital consumers.
 And that’s where our expertise helps.

 16) Since 2017, Users’ Ad Dissatisfaction Has Dropped To 1%

-Back in 2016 and 2017 user dissatisfaction with paid ads was around 7%.
+Back in 2016 and 2017, user dissatisfaction with paid ads was around 7%.
 While that’s not the highest, in the past few years it’s managed to drop all the way to 1% last year.
-This is coupled with the fact that ad blocker has increased in popularity over the years as well.
+This is coupled with the fact that ad blockers have increased in popularity over the years as well.